Key takeaways:

 Inner ear infections: Inner ear infections are uncommon and usually go away on their own.
 But they can cause uncomfortable symptoms, here’s how to find relief.

-Treatment for an ear infection depends on the type of ear infection you have.
-For outer and middle ear infections, this often includes antibiotics and over-the-counter (OTC) pain relievers.
+Your ear infection treatment depends on the type of ear infection you have.
+For outer and middle ear infections, treatment often includes antibiotics and over-the-counter (OTC) pain relievers.

 However, treating an ear infection isn’t a one-size-fits-all approach.
 Your age, symptoms, and infection type come into play when deciding whether you need an antibiotic for an ear infection.